 The Complete Guide to Health and Safety in Wallis and Futuna for Travellers

-Wallis and Futuna LINK#TT064 is a peaceful and welcoming destination, known for its stunning landscapes, rich culture and low crime rates.
-For most travellers, a visit to the islands is safe and enjoyable.
+Wallis and Futuna is a peaceful destination, known for its stunning landscapes, vibrant culture and low crime rates.
+For most travellers, a visit to the islands is safe.

 However, like any tropical destination, there are a few health and safety considerations to keep in mind.
 From mosquito-borne illnesses to strong coastal currents and food or water precautions, being prepared will help ensure your trip is smooth and worry-free.